Media courses for researchers

 Researchers are professionals.
-They know their research field, are in constant exchange with colleagues and are familiar with the debates in their field.
-But current issues such as the Covid-19 pandemic, climate change, the energy transition or international conflicts call for communication beyond the boundaries of the discipline almost on a daily basis.
-The public and politicians rely on the expertise of scientists’ and expectations have been rising in recent years.
+They know their field of research, are in constant exchange with colleagues and are familiar with their specialist discourse.
+But current topics such as climate change and the energy transition, pandemics or international conflicts show every day that communication must go beyond the boundaries of the discipline.

 Place and time

 The course will take place from 09:15 - 17:00 within walking distance of Olten train station; online conversions (video call) will be announced well in advance.

 Cancellations must be made by email to SNF-Medienkurse@miozzari.com at least 31 days before the booked course date.
 In the event of a later cancellation due to illness, a medical certificate must be presented.
 We reserve the right to charge you for any expenses incurred if you cancel or change your registration more than once per course year.